ymuichiro/quick_learning_symbol_en/10_observer.md

 ##### Note

-To avoid auto-signing with scam transactions, make sure that ensuring a checking process is carried out, e.g. by checking the sender's account.
+To avoid auto-signing scam transactions, make sure that you ensure a checking procedure is carried out, e.g. by checking the sender's account.